quii/learn-go-with-tests/anti-patterns.md

 - Simple to test the handler ✅
 - Changes to the rules around registration are isolated away from HTTP, so they are also simpler to test ✅

-## Lots of assertions

-Many assertions can make tests difficult to read and challenging to debug when they fail.

-They often creep in gradually, especially if test setup is complicated because you're reluctant to replicate the same horrible setup to assert on something else.
-Instead of this you should fix the problems in your design which are making it difficult to cheaply assert on new things.

-A helpful rule of thumb is to aim to do make one assertion per test.
-In Go take advantage of subtests to clearly delineate between assertions on the occasions where you need to.
-This is also a handy technique to separate assertions on behaviour vs implementation detail.

 ## Violating encapsulation

 Encapsulation is very important.
-There's a reason why we don't make everything in a package exported (or public).
+There's a reason we don't make everything in a package `exported` (or `public`).
 We want coherent APIs with a small surface area to avoid tight coupling.

 People will sometimes be tempted to make a function or method public in order to test something.
 By doing this you make your design worse and send confusing messages to maintainers and users of your code.

 A result of this can be developers trying to debug a test and then eventually realising the function being tested is _only called from tests_.
 Which is obviously **a terrible outcome, and a waste of time**.

-In Go, consider your default position for you to write tests from the perspective of a consumer of your package.
+In Go, consider your default position for writing tests as _from the perspective of a consumer of your package_.
 You can make this a compile-time constraint by having your tests live in a test package e.g `package gocoin_test`.
-If you do this, you'll only have access to the exported members of the package, and you'll be unable to couple yourself to implementation detail.
+If you do this, you'll only have access to the exported members of the package so it won't be possible to couple yourself to implementation detail.

 ## Complicated table tests

 Table tests are a great way of exercising a number of different scenarios when the test setup is the same, and you only wish to vary the inputs.

-They can get messy to read and understand though, when you try to shoehorn other kinds of tests under the name of having one, glorious table.
+_But_ they can be messy to read and understand when you try to shoehorn other kinds of tests under the name of having one, glorious table.

 ```go
 cases := []struct {